-· depreciation attributable to the assets used by the relevant service

-- revaluation and impairment losses on assets used by the service where there are no accumulated gains in the Revaluation Reserve against which the losses can be written off - amortisation of intangible fixed assets attributable to the service.
+- depreciation attributable to the assets used by the relevant service - revaluation and impairment losses on assets used by the service where there are no accumulated gains in the Revaluation Reserve against which the losses can be written off - amortisation of intangible fixed assets attributable to the service.

 The Authority is not required to raise council tax to fund depreciation, revaluation and impairment losses or amortisations.
-However, it is required to make an annual contribution from revenue towards the reduction in its overall borrowing requirement equal to an amount calculated in accordance with statutory guidance.
+The Authority will, however, use capital receipts and/or make a contribution from revenue towards the reduction in its overall borrowing requirement equal to an amount calculated in accordance with statutory guidance.
 Depreciation, revaluation and impairment losses and amortisations are therefore replaced by the contribution to capital financing in the General Fund Balance, by way of an adjusting transaction with the Capital Adjustment Account in the Movement in Reserves Statement for the difference between the two.